-You might be wondering what are some of the best alternatives for Substack.
-Substack is indeed is free & a platform that gives you the option to monetize through getting paid readers but there are some other potential Substack alternatives that you could use to grow your career.
-In this article, we will introduce you to some powerful Sites like Substack which could help you grow your business and might be more profitable for you in the future.
+You might be wondering what some of the best alternatives for Substack are.
+Substack is indeed is free & a platform that gives you the option to monetize through getting paid readers, but there are some other potential Substack alternatives that you could use to grow your career.
+In this article, we will introduce you to some powerful Sites like Substack, which could help you grow your business and might be more profitable for you in the future.

 Some cons of using Substack:

 Substack could be a better platform, but there are some of the things that you should know about Substack that make it not a good platform for writing and running a newsletter.